 I’m curious to hear what the readers say here.
-We’ve talked about how to keep your shirts tucked, rounded up blouses especially for busty women, as well as done Hunts for crisp button-front blouses and silk blouses… but I’m not sure we’ve ever talked about whether you MUST tuck your shirt in for big events like interviews or presentations.
+We’ve talked about how to keep your shirts tucked, rounded up blouses especially for busty women, pondered whether an untucked shirt with jacket is a polished look for work, as well as done Hunts for crisp button-front blouses and silk blouses… but I’m not sure we’ve ever talked about whether you MUST tuck your shirt in for big events like interviews or presentations.
 For my $.02, as someone who (like reader A) is short and busty, the tucked-in look is rarely a good one on me, and I would consider an untucked, fitted blouse — worn with trousers or a pencil skirt — to be a classic workwear outfit.
 I would make a few caveats, though, for when you can wear a blouse untucked:

 How and When to Tuck a Crisp Blouse